Our material topics

 We’re committed to minimizing waste, use fuels and other natural resources efficiently and responsibly, and marketing the by-products of power generation so that they don’t end up in a landfill and so that no additional energy is consumed to make them.

-This is a slight increase from 2018 (0.217 million metric tons).
+This is a decrease from 2019 (0.235 million metric tons).
 One way we shrink our environmental footprint is by avoiding waste or reusing it.
 Waste results from our operations and our projects to dismantle assets.
 We always try to reuse and recycle as much waste as possible.
 But our primary objective is not to produce any waste in the first place.

 Maximizing the reuse of power-plant by-products